dslmeinte/jsmf/README.md

 ```
 There's really no reason to not have a single (potentially unnamed) root element, instead of a collection of them.
 Also, having a single root element makes rendering and validation at that level completely analogous to other levels.
+*Note* that the code currently reflects the multiple roots-situation without the extra data.

 #### References